anwam/forg/README.md

-# Forg - File Organzier
+# Forg - File Organizer

-A cli build with Rust
+Forg is a command-line tool written in Rust designed to help you efficiently manage and organize files and directories.